kyang4881/KYGit/FS/feature_selection_timeseries/.ipynb_checkpoints/README-checkpoint.md

 )
 ```

 Train the model.
-Average the feature scores, evaluation metrics, and determine the optimal hyperparameters.
+Average the feature scores and validation scores, and determine the optimal hyperparameters.

 ```python
 r1.train()